Avoiding retaliation claims

 And if you have in mind engaging in no-holds-barred negotiations, remember that after your deal is done, your local counsel and the people on the other side of the deal will have to continue to live together in that particular pond.

-A theme that runs through these points is, be alert!
+A theme that runs through these points is to be alert!
 Don't assume that a transaction will proceed in the same manner as it would in your home jurisdiction.
 Instead, assume that it won't, unless you confirm otherwise.
+That way, when clients start going global, you'll already have the strategies in place to help get the deal done.

 View posts on the Adams on Contract Drafting blog about using English-language contracts in China, civil-law drafting compared to civil-law drafting, implications of the term consequential damages, and document-comparison etiquette.